DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ## Chapter 15: Consensus Brief — Indo‑European Dispersal (4500–1500 BCE)

 Within our mythology, we explore resonances.
-This interlude presents the current scholarly control model for Indo‑European dispersal that we use to keep our inferences honest.
+This interlude presents the current scholarly control model for Indo‑European dispersal that we use to keep our inferences honest [see: References and Sources].

 ***